OSGeo/OSGeoLive-doc/en/quickstart/R_quickstart.rst

 Start R
 =======

+Either:

   * Choose ``R Statistics`` from the start menu - a terminal window appears running R.
   * Enter ``R`` at a command-line shell prompt.
 R will start in that terminal.

 Don't fear the command line - it is a source of great power.
 Using the up and down arrows to recall commands so you can edit mistakes will help greatly.
+Hit CTRL-C if get stuck and you should get the prompt back.

 Quit R
 ======

 Almost everything in R is a function, including the function for quitting.
 Type ``q()`` and hit return.
 If you just type ``q`` you'll see the source code for the ``q`` function.

+R will ask you if you want to save your workspace as an R data image file.
+When you start R again from a directory with a ``.RData`` file it will restore all its data from there.

 Beginning R